open-data-fabric/open-data-fabric/rfcs/002-logical-data-hashes.md

 **Logical hash** will be used for integrity and equivalence checks.
 It should maximize the chances that logically identical data results in an identical hash sum.

 Luckily, we already use a data format that specifies binary layouts of data in the memory - **Apache Arrow**.
-It has a lot of similar sources of non-determinism as Parquet (e.g. data cell marked as `null` by validity mask might have uninitialized memory in it), but can be used as a foundation for **efficiently** implementing a satble hash algorithm.
+It has a lot of similar sources of non-determinism as Parquet (e.g. data cell marked as `null` by validity mask might have uninitialized memory in it), but can be used as a foundation for **efficiently** implementing a stable hash algorithm.

 Due to absence of existing solutions it was decided to implement our own hashing scheme on top of Apache Arrow format as described in detail in [arrow-digest](https://github.com/sergiimk/arrow-digest) repository.

 ### Future-Proofing
-This is likely not the last time we change the hashing algorithm, but we should aim for such changes not to be breaking in future.
+This is likely not the last time we change the hashing algorithm, but we should aim for such changes not to be breaking in the future.

-As algorithms may have vulnerabilities, or as hash lenghts become less secure with advances in computing power, we need an ability to evolve the algorithms we use over time.
+As algorithms may have vulnerabilities, or as hash lengths become less secure with advances in computing power, we need an ability to evolve the algorithms we use over time.
 To future-proof metadata we will be storing the hashing algorithm identifier alongside the hash value, and coordinator implementations will be able to differentiate between versions and decide how to deal with them.

 This problem is already addressed by the [multiformats](https://github.com/multiformats/multiformats) project, specifically:
 - [multihash](https://github.com/multiformats/multihash) - describes how to encode algorithm ID alongside the hash value.
 - [multibase](https://github.com/multiformats/multibase) - describes how to represent binary value in a string (e.g. for YAML format) without ambiguity of which encoding was used.

-In future we will apply this scheme to all hashes, but for now only limiting them to data-related.
+In the future, we will apply this scheme to all hashes, but for now only limiting them to data-related.

 ## Reference-level explanation